KenKundert/nestedtext/doc/file_format.rst

     A bracket introduces an inline list and a brace introduces an inline dictionary.

+    Inlines are confined to a single line, and so must not contain any line-break white space, such as newlines.

     An *inline list* starts with an open bracket (``[``), ends with a matching closed bracket (``]``), contains inline values separated by commas (``,``), and is contained on a single line.
 The values may be inline strings, inline